 That's how I found a way to actually catch a few winks.
 It's not much, but at least I can still function.
 I walk down to the city park at about three in the morning.
 It won't work before that, don't ask me why.
 I forgot to mention that on the way to the park, I have to either buy a newspaper, if there's one left in the machine, or I scrounge one out of a trash can on the way.

 I lie down on this particular bench and cover my face with the newspaper.
 I'm out like a light.
 Believe me, I've given serious thought to dragging that old bench back to my apartment and putting the bed out on the curb for the vagrants.
 But I just stretch out and sleep for a solid two hours.
 It doesn't sound like much, but it's two hours of an absolute blackout.
 I've never slept that deeply in my life.
 The downside is the dreams.
 Vivid dreams.
 Usually, they involve the sound of something being dragged along the ground.
 A drag-and-stop, drag-and-stop sound.
 But still, I'm sleeping.
 I'll take the tradeoff.

 The chief of police is telling people not to go out at night.
 For the last couple of months, some wacko has been wacking people and leaving the bodies in dumpsters.
 There's no rhyme or reason, but there is an M.O.
-The wack job always leaves a newspaper with the body.
+The wackjob always leaves a newspaper covering the vic's face.
 How does that work?
-Does he Kill the guy or gal, then stop off at an all night diner for coffee and a paper?
+Does he stop off at an all-night diner for coffee and a paper on the way to find somebody to kill?
 If I keep going to that park, I might not wake up in a dumpster some morning, if you catch my meaning.

 So I've just finished my walk to the park.
 I'm looking down at my bench, even though I've got a perfectly good bed a few blocks away in an apartment with two deadbolts on the door.
 I lie down and cover my face with the paper.
 Sleep is coming on like a stampede of uncounted sheep.